By Jeff Winters on Jul 24, 2017 10:26:09 AM

 But I’ve come to learn that the real problem lies with the fact that many salespeople either don’t know how to follow up, or don’t have enough strategies to do it effectively.

-If you fall into either of those camps, here are some strategies we’ve implemented that have tripled the likelihood we’d get a response:
+If you fall into either of those camps, here are 4 sales follow up strategies we’ve implemented that have tripled the likelihood we’d get a response:

 1. Perfect Your Timing